 In April 2018, the European directive 89/686/EEC on PPE (personal protective equipment) was replaced by a new version named 2016/425.

 They can be marketed until April 21, 2023.
-After that, brands will have to supply exclusively equipment certified according to the new standard.
-As for the jackets you have in your wardrobe, they remain - of course - fully valid.
+After that, brands will have to supply only equipment certified according to the new standard.
+As for the jackets you have in your wardrobe, they remain, of course, fully valid.
 Finally, there is no obligation to wear PPE clothing except for gloves and helmets.

 The technical specification of the new PPE 2016/425 standard includes three levels of performance.